Sesquipedalian/Uuid/README.md

    representation of a UUID.
 This form maintains the same sort order as the full form and is the most space-efficient form possible.

- - The Uuid::getShortForm() method returns a customized base 64 encoding of the binary form of the UUID.
-This form is 22 bytes long, maintains the same sort order as the full form, and is URL safe.
+ - The Uuid::getShortForm() method returns a customized base 64 or base 32
+   encoding of the binary form of the UUID.
+Both short forms maintain the same sort order as the full form and are URL safe.
+The base 64 form is 22 characters long.
+The base 32 form is 26 characters long, but contains only digits and lowercase letters, which may be useful in some situations.

 For convenience, two static methods, Uuid::compress() and Uuid::expand(), are available in order to simplify the process of converting an existing UUID